-- Footpath dining areas associated with pubs or small bars require development consent under the Environmental Planning and Assessment Act 1979 in addition to a permit under Section 125 of the Roads Act 1993. - Separate approval under Section 68 of the Local Government Act 1993 may also be required if temporary shade structures overhang the road - All applications for a dining / liquor licenced area permit will be referred to NSW Police Mudgee Local Area Command.
-Local Police can make representations to the Office of Liquor Gaming & Racing as part of the consideration of the liquor license boundary extension application and; comment directly to the Council on the proposed local permit being issued. - Council will issue to applicants a letter outlining the local conditions of the permit, this letter may be used by businesses when applying to the Office of Liquor Gaming & Racing to extend their liquor licence boundary to include the designated area of footpath.
+- Footpath dining areas associated with Registered Clubs require development consent under the Environmental Planning and Assessment Act 1979 in addition to a permit under Section 125 of the Roads Act 1993. - Separate approval under Section 68 of the Local Government Act 1993 may also be required if temporary shade structures overhang the road - All applications for a dining / liquor licenced area permit will be referred to NSW Police Mudgee Local Area Command.
+Local Police can make representations to the Office of Liquor Gaming & Racing as part of the consideration of the liquor licence boundary extension application and; comment directly to the Council on the proposed local permit being issued. - Council will issue to applicants a letter outlining the local conditions of the permit, this letter may be used by businesses when applying to Liquor and Gaming NSW to extend their liquor licence boundary to include the designated area of footpath.